vladimir-chursin000/openvpn_helper/README.md

 # openvpn_helper
-This scripts help you to bring up openvpn-server with easy-rsa
+This scripts help you to bring up openvpn-server with easy-rsa.
+Tested on AlmaLinux8.